Adoption Policy Unit

 • the dispensing with parental consent to adoption in circumstances where the High Court is satisfied that the parents of a child have failed in their duty towards that child for a continuous period of 36 months or more and where it is considered likely that such failure will continue, and where adoption is considered to be in the best interest of the child.

-Incorrect Registrations Analysis of Adoption Records
+Review of Adoption Records